 Tt eSPORTS has injected new life to the boring standard mouse pad with the implementation of a feature they are well-known for lately: RGB LEDs.
 This colorful feature feels at home on a higher-end product so it is implemented on the new Draconem RGB mousepad series.

 The original Draconem is made of tough aluminum and integrated a mouse bungee.
 The new Draconem RGB continues that legacy and diversifies the option to a cloth or hard edition with added LED effects.
 The best part is that like other upgraded peripherals from Tt eSPORTS (such as the previously reviewed Ventus X Plus mouse), the price remains the same at $39.99.

-Product Name/Link to Website: Draconem RGB Hard Edition Mousepad
+Product Name and Website: Draconem RGB Hard Edition Mousepad

 Tt eSPORTS does not skimp on their packaging since they are often found in stores all over Asia (they even have them readily available at a terminal magazine ship in the Taoyuan International Airport in Taiwan).
 The front of the packaging does not indicate whether it is a hard edition or a cloth edition model, but there is an indicator at the back.
 Maybe Tt eSPORTS needs to update the package with a simple sticker pointing that out in the front because that would help a lot.

 There are visual cues separating the hard edition and the cloth edition design so for those looking to buy it in person, these could help.
 The hard edition model has the Tt eSPORTS logo located on the lower left side with the LED buttons at the top positioned far apart from each other.
 The cloth edition model has the Tt eSPORTS logo located at the upper left hand side and the two buttons are positioned right beside each other on the right.
 That is how I can tell that this sample from Thermaltake in particular is a hard edition model.